Hoyasumii/bee-movie/README.md

 I'm sorry.
 I'm sorry, everyone.
 Can we stop here?

-I'm not making a major life decision d
+I'm not making a major life decision du